ULL-ESIT-PL/learning-macros-sweetjs/README.md

 //myPromise.then(resp => { console.log(resp); return resp; });
 ```

+The associativity can be

+- either `left` or `right` for binary operators and
+- `prefix` or `postfix` for unary operators.

+The precedence is a number that specifies how tightly the operator should bind.
+The builtin operators range from a precedence of 0 to 20 and are defined [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).

+The **operator definition must return an expression**.

 ```js
 ➜  hello-sweet.js sjs operators.js
 let myPromise_4 = new Promise((resolve_5, reject_6) => {